-The Nagpur Metro Rail Corporation this week unveiled its Zero Mile and Sitaburdi interchange stations’ designs!
+The Nagpur Metro Rail Corporation this week unveiled the preliminary design of their Zero Mile and Sitaburdi interchange stations!
 They had launched a global 3 stage design competition in May 2015 and invited bids from architecture firms in November 2015 after which 23 firms submitted their designs.
 Of those, only 13 were shortlisted for the detailed design stage and finally the following 4 were asked to submit their designs:

 - Consortium of Enia Architects, Mahendra Raj Consultants & Worxpace Consulting

 - Consortium of Ratan J Batliboi Consultants, GMP international & Shirish Patel and Associates Consultants

 - Consortium of Vishwannath Associates and Girish S Swamy Consultants